 Ho Chi Minh City, also known as Saigon, is at its most dizzying: a high-octane city of commerce and culture that has driven the country forward with its pulsating energy.
 A chaotic whirl, the city breathes life and vitality into all who settle here, and visitors cannot help but be hauled along for the ride.
 It is, indeed, a city of unbridled energy and romantic fervour - thriving with culture and commerce that has driven Vietnam towards social and economic development.
 Fascinating, chaotic and effervescent, this city is sure to take your breath away.

 It is the most crowded city in the country with an official population of almost 9 million people in a total area of over 2,061 km2.
-The city now comprises 19 districts and 5 suburban districts, with several main landmarks and tourist attractions:
+The city now comprises 18 districts, 5 suburban districts, and Thu Duc City, with several main landmarks and tourist attractions: